JetBrains/databao/README.md

 ## Overview
 - Ask questions like “list all German shows” or “plot revenue by month”.
-- Works with SQLAlchemy engines (e.g., Postgres/MySQL/SQLite), DuckDB and in‑memory DataFrames.
+- Works with SQLAlchemy engines and in‑memory DataFrames.
 - Built‑in visualization via a Vega‑Lite chat visualizer.
 - Pluggable LLMs: OpenAI/Anthropic or local models via Ollama or any OpenAI‑compatible server.